TimBroderick44/Postcode-API/README.md

 # Where Am I?

+### NOTE:
+*This is a Springboot backend for my 'Where am I?' project and requires access to the [frontend here](https://github.com/TimBroderick44/WhereAmI-Frontend).

 This is a simple backend that allows for authenticated users to look up the postcodes of suburbs and vice versa.

 It also allows for admin users to perform a variety of other tasks such as: